HL7/terminology-fundamentals-ig/input/pagecontent/cld.md

 way, including the original grammar now called HL7 Value Set Definition Expression Syntax.
 While this change increases the possibility of more than one standards-compliant way of representing a CLD, it provides flexibility to support existing formalisms for obtaining concepts/codes from
 Code Systems.
-This means that a specific Value Set Definition may use a CLD formalism that all users may not completely understand, but the intent is to expect designers of such formalisms, such as SNOMED International14, to publish descriptions of the formalism used so others may understand and compute the Value Set Expansion Code Sets defined.
+This means that a specific Value Set Definition may use a CLD formalism that all users may not completely understand, but the intent is to expect designers of such formalisms, such as <a href="https://www.snomed.org/">SNOMED International</a>, to publish descriptions of the formalism used so others may understand and compute the Value Set Expansion Code Sets defined.
 At a minimum, the HL7 Value Set Definition Expression Syntax serves as a “default” approach through which the key functions are described.
 This updated specification also separates out the “Non-computable Expression” type of CLD so that an expression that describes, but does not support formal computation of the Value Set Expansion Code Set is available for those that need it.
 This is